chef/chef-oss-practices/communication/triage.md

 ## Process

-The triage process is focused on identifying and categorizing issues with GitHub.
-The triage category labels should be used for general targets of development.
-To clarify, these labels do not guarantee that an issue will be addressed for any particular release/timeframe but instead allows the project team an awareness of the issue in the form of a backlog.
-At this point, you might want to check out our [recommended label scheme](github_labels.md).
-The rest of this document covers a common approach to a triage call.
+The triage process is focused on identifying and categorizing issues and pull requests for a project.
+Chef utilizes GitHub labels to track the status of issues and PRs and maintains a list of [recommended GitHub labels](github_labels.md) that greatly improve the triaging process.
+GitHub issue and PR templates should be setup to apply the 'Status: Untriaged' label to all new issues and PRs.
+During triage this label is removed and replaced with more descriptive labels.
+This allows us to track the untriaged, as well as triaged, work at a GitHub organization level.

 ### Tools